Sabha Parva: English translations

 Sage Narada visit to the Pandava brothers is described in Chapter 5 of Sabha Parva.
 On his visit, he outlines the theory of administration and governance, rules of treaties peace and war, champions free trade and a check on ministers, support for distressed people and disabled citizens, the need for fair laws and equal justice for all without favor in a prosperous empire.
-Narada (pictured above) is considered as the inventor of musical instrument Veena; in Mahabharata, he is depicted as a highly talented scholar dedicated to arts, history and knowledge.
+Narada (pictured above) is considered as the inventor of musical instrument Vina; in Mahabharata, he is depicted as a highly talented scholar dedicated to arts, history and knowledge.